tacoinfra/kiln/README.md

 You also need a [PostgreSQL](https://www.postgresql.org/) database that the monitor can use for storage.

-The easiest way to get a database running is with Docker, like this:
+The easiest way to get a database running is with Docker.
+The following command will download the PostgreSQL Docker image (if it's not already downloaded) and start a database instance in the background on port `5432`.
+The `DOCKER_CONTENT_TRUST=1` tells Docker to verify the signature of this image to ensure it's from the original creator.

 ```shell
 DOCKER_CONTENT_TRUST=1 docker run --name tezos-monitor-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

-(You'll want to pick a better password than `mysecretpassword`.)
+(For anything serious you'll want to pick a better password than `mysecretpassword`.)

-Note that this runs the PostgreSQL instance on your host computer's network.
-For more advanced users, we recommend setting up a Docker network, or better yet, [Docker Compose](https://docs.docker.com/compose/).
+For more advanced users, we recommend setting up a Docker network, or better yet, using [Docker Compose](https://docs.docker.com/compose/).

-This command also leaves the PostgreSQL database running in the background.
-You can later stop it by running `docker container stop tezos-monitor-postgres`.
-If you remove it, your database state will be lost.
+You can stop this database by running `docker container stop tezos-monitor-postgres`.
+You can then remove it with `docker container rm tezos-monitor-postgres` but be aware your database state will be lost.

-Now you can run the monitor like this:
+Now you can download and run the monitor like this:

 On Linux: